Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

 3. Connect your GitHub account to Vercel.

-4. Fill the Vercel token on Github Secrets
+4. Add the Vercel token to GitHub Secrets.

 The GitHub Action will automatically deploy your application to Vercel whenever changes are pushed to the `main` branch.

-## How to Use
+## Usage Instructions

 - **Enter Payment Amount**: Use the provided form to specify the amount of BTC you wish to pay.
-- **Get the QR Code**: A QR code is generated for the payment request.
+- **Generate QR Code**: A QR code is generated for the payment request.
-- **Get back your testnet BTC**: The private key / mnemonic is generated on the server and will be displayed.
+- **Retrieve Testnet BTC**: The private key/mnemonic is generated on the server and will be displayed.

-## Improvements
+## Future Improvements

-- Add env setting for the number of block confirmations to wait for before validating payment (current is 1)
+- Add environment setting for the number of block confirmations to wait for before validating payment (currently set to 1).
-- Payment will be confirmed if the last transaction is the same amout : create a new wallet for each payment request or use memo/label
+- Ensure payment confirmation by creating a new wallet for each payment request or using memo/label to avoid conflicts with the same amount transactions.
-- Add frontend logging with Sentry
+- Integrate frontend logging with Sentry for enhanced monitoring and debugging.

 ## Contributing

 We welcome contributions!
-If you'd like to contribute, please fork the repository and submit a pull request.
+If you would like to contribute, please fork the repository and submit a pull request.

 ## License